Special Report on Emphysema and Chances of a Cure and Survival

 - Mild cough or chronic cough.
 You may produce mucus or phlegm when you cough hard.

 - Loss of appetite and weight loss.
 It's a vicious cycle.
-Emphysema can make eating more difficult, and simply eating can actually take your breath away.
-The result is you often may not feel like eating.
+Emphysema can make eating difficult so simply eating can actually take your breath away resulting in you not even feel like eating.

 - Fatigue.
 You're likely to feel tired both because it's more difficult to breathe and because your body is getting less oxygen than it needs.